pbuckner/x-plane_plugins/XPython/docs/source/development/modules/graphics.rst

  *depthWriting*: enables writing back of depth information to the depth bufffer, as in ``glDepthMask(GL_TRUE);``

+ X-Plane's lighting and fog environment is significantly more complex than the fixed function pipeline can express; do not assume that lighting and fog state is a good approximation for 3-d drawing.
+Prefer to use :mod:`XPLMInstance` API to draw objects.
+Calls to ``setGraphicsState`` *should have no fog or lighting*.

  `Official SDK <https://developer.x-plane.com/sdk/XPLMGraphics/#XPLMSetGraphicsState>`__ :index:`XPLMSetGraphicsState`

 .. py:function:: bindTexture2d(textureID, textureUnit)